 Verified and Tested 05/29/15

-You need an Arch Linux server that is configured with a static IP address.
-If you do not have a server already, Atlantic.Net offers a full line of SSD VPS Hosting that will have you up and running in under 30 seconds.
+You need an Arch Linux server configured with a static IP address.
+If you do not have a server already, Atlantic.Net offers a complete line of SSD VPS Hosting that will have you up and running in under 30 seconds.

 To get started, log in to your Arch Linux server.
 Let’s make sure that your server is fully up-to-date.